-ADVANCED PLACEMENT UNITED STATES GOVERNMENT, POLITICS, & ECONOMICS (2330) 11th and 12th Grade
+ADVANCED PLACEMENT UNITED STATES GOVERNMENT, POLITICS, & ECONOMICS (2330)

 This advanced course examines the nature of the American political system, its development and its workings.
 The course will detail the principles, processes and institutions through which the political system functions.
 This course also introduces the basic concepts of economics, economic systems, supply and demand, business organizations, and financial markets.
 Students completing this course are required to take the AP U.S. Government and Politics examination, and/or earn college credit through Niagara University's NUSTEP program.
+To be eligible for NUSTEP, seniors must have a minimum 80 average in the five core subjects (English, math, social studies, languages, and science).
+Juniors must have a minimum 85 average in the five core subjects.